thelearninghouse/starter-theme/readme.md

 ### Grid Usage

 This theme uses flexbox.
 Get hip.
+If you want to use a grid then please use SUSY and install it via [Bower](http://bower.io).

 ## Plugins